-Inform the user that the appliance glass is only to be removed when servicing, and not to disturb the fibre logs as this may disturb the combustion.
+Inform the user that the appliance glass is only to be removed when servicing, and not to disturb or place items on the fire bed as this may disturb the combustion.

 Inform the customer that it is recommended that a full service on the appliance and flue checks be carried out annually by competent person/s.